-There have beeb some previous studies of BH's in cosmological situations, for example to glue two different LTB metrics to study the structure formation out of an initial mass condensation or the formation of a galaxy with a central black hole {\cite{kra-hel-sf} and {\cite{kra-hel-BH}.
+There have been some previous studies of BH's in cosmological situations, for example, to glue two different LTB metrics to study the structure formation out of an initial mass condensation or the formation of a galaxy with a central black hole \cite{kra-hel-sf} and \cite{kra-hel-BH}.
 However, since the structure of the metric outside these mass condensations are fixed by hand to match to a specific galaxy or cluster feature, we are faced with the shortcomings of the cut and paste models.
-Harada et al, was also interested in the behavior of primordial black holes within cosmological models to probe the gravitational memory and back hole radiation in expanding universe {\cite{harada}.\\

-Our main interest is to consider the black hole (BH) properties within the expanding universe model.
-We consider different properties of LTB metric as a cosmological BH in section II.
+Harada et. al was also interested in the behavior of primordial black holes within cosmological models to probe the gravitational memory and back hole radiation in expanding universe \cite{harada}.\\ Our main interest is to consider the black hole (BH) properties within the expanding universe model.
+We consider different properties of the LTB metric as a cosmological BH in section II.
 These properties are generalized to perfect fluid in section III.
-Section IV is devoted to cosmological constant effect on spherical cosmological BH.
-Throughout the paper we assume $8\pi G = c = 1$.
+Section IV is devoted to the cosmological constant effect on spherical cosmological BH.